RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/second-page.md

 ## GUI Update

-The current Graphical User Interface (GUI) has been developed using a ROS 2 WebSocket-based architecture to support real-time visualization and control of the aerial robot during operation.
-The primary motivation for adopting this architecture stemmed from limitations observed during early testing—specifically, significant latency and bandwidth constraints when streaming video data directly from the onboard Raspberry Pi via conventional tools such as RQT or VNC.
+The current graphical user interface (GUI) is designed using a ROS 2 WebSocket-based architecture to enable real-time monitoring and control of the aerial robot.
+This approach was selected due to performance limitations observed during early tests—particularly latency and bandwidth issues with direct streaming from the onboard Raspberry Pi using tools like RQT or VNC.

-To address this, the team implemented the GUI as a lightweight web-based interface that runs on a remote laptop and communicates with the ROS 2 ecosystem on the Raspberry Pi using rosbridge_server over WebSockets.
-This setup allows bidirectional data exchange between ROS 2 nodes and the browser using JSON-formatted ROS messages, enabling flexible interaction with ROS topics and services in real time.
+To overcome these constraints, the team developed a lightweight, browser-accessible GUI that interfaces with ROS 2 via rosbridge_server and roslibjs.
+This setup allows for JSON-based communication over WebSockets, facilitating seamless interaction with ROS topics, services, and messages.

-The GUI was built using:
+Technologies used:

-- HTML/CSS/JavaScript for the front-end structure and styling
+- HTML/CSS/JavaScript: For layout, styling, and interactivity

-- roslibjs to establish WebSocket communication with ROS 2 topics and services
+- roslibjs: For WebSocket communication with ROS 2

-- rosbridge_server as the ROS 2 backend middleware bridge that translates between ROS messages and WebSocket traffic
+- rosbridge_server: Acts as a middleware bridge translating ROS messages into JSON

-This approach allows for:
+Features supported:

-- Live visualization of camera streams (via web_video_server or MJPEG)
+- Live video streaming from the onboard camera (via MJPEG)

-- Real-time IMU and telemetry display
+- Real-time visualization of IMU data and telemetry

-- Joystick or button-based command publishing for manual control
+- Manual control inputs using buttons or joystick events

-- Status monitoring and diagnostic readouts
+- System diagnostics and status monitoring

-By offloading GUI rendering and interaction to a browser, the Raspberry Pi’s limited resources are preserved for essential ROS 2 computation and sensor integration tasks.
-The result is a responsive and lightweight GUI that operates efficiently over a network connection—even when the robot is airborne.
+By offloading the GUI rendering to a browser, onboard compute resources are reserved for mission-critical ROS 2 tasks.
+This results in a responsive, low-latency interface suitable for remote deployment.

 ![ROS 2 WebSocket-Controlled Interface](./figures/blimp_gui.png)
 *Figure 3: Real-time sensor and control interface for the BLIMP, developed using roslibjs and rosbridge_server over WebSockets.*